 Intuitively, individual cards that are smaller carry less information.
-Indeed, the $(\ell - 1)$ -deck is determined by the $\ell$ -deck for each $\ell$ , as can be shown by a simple counting argument (see Lemma 8).
-Thus, if a graph is reconstructible from its $\ell'$ -deck then it is reconstructible from its $\ell$ -deck for all $\ell \geq \ell'$ .
-The main question is then to determine the threshold; that is, to determine the smallest $\ell$ for which a given class of graphs or a property is reconstructible from the $\ell$ -deck.
+Indeed, the $(\ell-1)$ -deck is determined by the l -deck for each l , since each $(\ell-1)$ -vertex subgraph occurs in exactly $n - \ell + 1$ members of the l -deck (see Lemma 8).
+Thus, a graph that is reconstructible from its l' -deck is also reconstructible from its l -deck for all $\ell \geq \ell'$.
+The main question is then to determine the threshold; that is, find the smallest l for which a given class of graphs or a property is reconstructible from the l -deck.